 - Buttermilk dressing

 - In a large plastic food-storage bag, mix together the flour, salt and black pepper.
 Place the pickle chips in the bag and shake until they are well coated.

 - Mix together the eggs with the buttermilk.
 Place the crushed saltines on a plate and mix in the cayenne and dill weed.
 In batches, dip the flour-coated pickles into the eggs and then lightly dredge in the saltines.
 Place cracker-coated pickles on a large plate or sheet.
 Repeat until all the pickles are coated.

-- In a large, heavy skillet heat 1/2 inch of oil on medium heat until it reaches 350 degrees.
-Cook the pickles for one minute or until golden brown, turning once.
+- In a large, heavy skillet heat 1/2 inch of oil on medium heat until it reaches 350°F. Cook the pickles for 1 minute or until golden brown, turning once.
 Depending on the size of your skillet will probably have to do in several batches.
 Drain on paper towels.